 Beta exams are not scored immediately because Microsoft is gathering data on the quality of the questions and the exam.
 I will update this article as soon as I get the exam results from Microsoft.

 Exam Target Audience

 The Microsoft Identity and Access Administrator designs, implements, and operates an organization’s identity and access management systems by using Azure Active Directory (AAD).
 They manage tasks such as providing secure authentication and authorization access to enterprise applications.
 The administrator provides seamless experiences and self-service management capabilities for all users.
 Adaptive access and governance are core elements of the role.
-This role is also responsible for troubleshooting, monitoring, and reporting for the identity and access environment.
+This role is also responsible for troubleshooting, monitoring, and reporting on the identity and access environment.